For students

 Upside down bow

-Turn your bow around so the frog is at the tip and the tip is at the frog.
-Play a tricky section this way.
-Silly, fun, and changes the weight distribution in a useful way.
+Find a spot with tricky string crossings.
+Turn your bow around so the frog is at the tip and the tip is at the frog, then play that spot.
+This is silly and fun, and changes the weight distribution of the bow.

 #49